gem5bootcamp/lps2024/slides/01-Introduction/00-introduction-to-bootcamp.md

 ## About the overall structure of the bootcamp

-These slides and are available at <https://bootcamp.gem5.org/> for you to follow along.
+These slides and are available at <https://gem5bootcamp.github.io/lps2024> for you to follow along.

-(Note: They will be archived at <https://gem5bootcamp.github.io/2024>)

-The source for the slides, and what you'll be using throughout the bootcamp can be found on github at <https://github.com/gem5bootcamp/2024>
+The source for the slides, and what you'll be using throughout the bootcamp can be found on github at <https://github.com/gem5bootcamp/lps2024>

 > Note: Don't clone that repo, yet.
 We'll do that in a bit.